elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

     #### Step 3 - Add additional metadata to your record

-    Rich metadata is very important for making any kind of digital object FAIR.
-We will manually add the metadata from the previous session in the Zenodo Record fot your repository.
+    Rich metadata is essential for making any digital object FAIR.
+In this step, we will manually add the metadata from the previous session to your Zenodo record for the repository.

     1. In your Zenodo Sandbox Dashboard, click `edit` next to your repository in the list
     2. Set (change or add) the following: